refresh-dataflow

 INCREMENTAL_TABLE "[Incremental Update]" Name of the metadata tracking table

-CONNECTION_ARTIFACT "Warehouse name or id" Name of the warehouse artifact
+CONNECTION_ARTIFACT "Your Warehouse Name" Name of the warehouse artifact

 CONNECTION_ARTIFACT_TYPE "Warehouse" Type of artifact (typically “Warehouse”)